trickl/agent-cortex/llmflow/planning/java_planning.md

 - **Rule 1 — Invent functions to decompose the problem into steps.** Helpers represent smaller sub-goals beneath the caller.
-- **Rule 2 — If a step can be completed using an available tool, call the tool directly.** Do not invent another helper when a syscall can perform the work.
+- **Rule 2 — If a step can be completed using an available tool, call the tool directly.** Do not invent another helper when the stubbed tool can perform the work.
 - **Rule 3 — Each invented function must reduce complexity.** Every helper must be strictly more specific than its caller so decomposition steadily converges toward concrete actions.
-- **Rule 4 — All invented functions are implicitly deferred; tool calls are the terminal nodes.** Helper bodies therefore string together other helpers until reaching a syscall.
+- **Rule 4 — All invented functions are implicitly deferred; tool calls are the terminal nodes.** Helper bodies therefore string together other helpers until reaching a planning tool invocation.
 - **Rule 5 — Maximum hierarchical depth is 7.** The root counts as depth 1.
 If a plan would exceed 7 nested helper levels, redesign it using broader steps.